 The company also pays advances to the vendors to fix the purchase rate of gold and/or to avail discount.
 Trade Payables Holding levels for trade payables are computed from the historic restated financial information and has ranged between 25 to 37 days.
 In the past our holding levels of trade payables has decreased from 50 days in Fiscal year 2023 to 23 days in Fiscal year 2024.
 With increase in prices of precious metal, gems and other stones, suppliers are expecting prompt payment.
 In order to maintain regular supply at good rates, we plan to use the incremental finance available to get better rates for our purchases and accordingly the creditor days are expected to reduce and have been estimated to be 19 days for fiscal 2025.
 In Past, with increase in internal accruals and working capital facility, the company managed to make payment to their suppliers in order to get better prices.
 With the increase in cash accruals & liquidity, trade payables had reduced from 1802.23 lacs as on 31-3-2023 to Rs.
 1032.93 lacs as on 31-3-2024.
 The day's payable outstanding has been estimated at 19 days in FY 2024-25.
 Our Company has proposed to utilize a part of the fresh issue proceeds towards working capital requirements during the financial year 2025, which will lead to payment to creditors and reduction in the outstanding days payable.
 Hence, trade payables days are estimated at lower levels which will enable our Company to get better terms from our vendors.
 This in turn will lead to increase in overall margins.
-Other Current Liabilities In FY 24 there was an increase in advance from customers as on 31.3.24.
-In the coming FY 25 & FY 26 the company has estimated advances conservatively at Rs.
-100.00 lacs in line with years prior to FY 24 and Rs 7.00 lakhs amounting to other statutory liabilities.
+Other Curren Liabilities In FY 24 there was an increase in advance from customers as on 31.3.24.
+In the

-- 1. Holding period level (in days) of Inventories is calculated by dividing inventories by revenue from operations multiplied by number of days in the year (365). - 2.
+- Note: - 1.
+Holding period level (in days) of Inventories is calculated by dividing inventories by revenue from operations multiplied by number of days in the year (365). - 2.
 Holding period level (in days) of Trade Receivables is calculated by dividing trade receivables by revenue from operations multiplied by number of days in the year (365). - 3.
 Holding period level (in days) of Trade Payables is calculated by dividing trade payables by raw material consumption multiplied by number of days in the year (365).